 The charges stem from crimes reported in the 1970s and 80s by suspects known at the time as the East Area Rapist, Original Nightstalker, Visalia Ransacker and Golden State Killer.
 Authorities have decided to seek the death penalty.

 April 24, 2018 72-year-old Joseph James DeAngelo is arrested and charged in relation to the unsolved Golden State Killer cases

 James DeAngelo was arrested after months of investigation based on DNA evidence.
 Detectives got a hit when they uploaded an udentified sample to a genomics website and they found relating matches to it.
 From then on they worked on the family to trace back the matches to DeAngelo.
 On April 18, a DNA sample was surreptitiously collected from the door handle of a car DeAngelo had been driving at the Roseville Hobby Lobby.
 Soon after, a sample was collected from a tissue found in DeAngelo’s curbside garbage can.
 Both samples were consistent with the Orange and Ventura County suspect profiles.

 The 72-year-old U.S. Navy veteran and former police officer Joseph James DeAngelo was charged with eight counts of murder with special circumstancesin Sacramento County and with four counts of first degree murder in Santa Barbara.
 He is also facing 13 counts of kidnapping and abduction attempts.

 Do you consider yourself a real true crime junkie?
-Then you must have (and read) these absolute classics.
+Then you must have (and read) these classic true crime books.
 The Zodiac, the Green River Killer or Ted Bundy, they cover it all.
-1) Ann Rule: The Stranger Beside Te A #1 New York Times Best Seller, The Stranger Beside Me gives us probably one of the…
+1) Ann Rule: The Stranger Beside Me A #1 New York Times Best Seller, The Stranger Beside Me gives us probably one…